logchange/logchange/README.md

 ![logchange-banner](https://user-images.githubusercontent.com/25181517/138590008-f98457b3-602a-4af5-9b28-0c499fe7e378.png)

-`CHANGELOG.md` is one of the most important files in a repository.
+🌳 `CHANGELOG.md` is one of the most important files in a repository.
 It allows others to find out about the most important changes in the project in short time.
 To achieve this, `CHANGELOG.md` should be created be in accordance with the rules, however there is no one standard agreed by community.

-Another big problem with `CHANGELOG.md` is a problem with merge conflicts.
+🪓 Another big problem with `CHANGELOG.md` is a problem with merge conflicts.
 Probably you, as a developer, also encounter it when someone merged changes to `CHANGELOG.md` before you.

-When you create new merge/pull request and in the meantime you will release version, with old-fashioned `CHANGELOG.md` you have to remember, to move new changelog's entry up, to the new version section.
+🌲 When you create new merge/pull request and in the meantime you will release version, with old-fashioned `CHANGELOG.md` you have to remember, to move new changelog's entry up, to the new version section.
 With this tool you don't have to!

-If your PO is against you to use this tool in your projects, don't worry... just ask him to do `CHANGELOG.md` by his own, and he will be the first one, who will ask you to use this tool. 🔥
+🪓 If your PO is against you to use this tool in your projects, don't worry... just ask him to do `CHANGELOG.md` by his own, and he will be the first one, who will ask you to use this tool. 🔥

-**To solve these problems, this project was created.
+**🪵 To solve these problems, this project was created.
 It allows to keep a changelog style and reduce merge request conflicts by keeping every change in a separate YAML file and generate `CHANGELOG.md` during release.**

 This tool is also helpful to create reliable release notes during your release process.